vdbrink/vdbrink.github.io/homeassistant/homeassistant_web_scraper.md

 <br>
 <br>
-Let me know via a comment if you have some usefull scraped data!
+Let me know via a comment if you have some useful scraped data!

 ---
 > **_NOTE:_** In the old YAML [Scrape integration](https://www.home-assistant.io/integrations/scrape/) you can set a `scan_interval` how often you want to scrape the site.
 I don't see this variable in the graphical version.
 Do you know how to set this?
 Please let me know!